Smilin-Dominator/mysql-and-python-billing/README.md

 - Running From Source
     - <font size="6">Download [Python 3.9.4](https://www.python.org/downloads/release/python-394/) and install it.
     - Then you're good to go!
-Just go to the directory where you downloaded it (via Powershell) and type `python -m pip install rich pyyaml` and then `python main.py`, it'll check for log.txt, if it's not present, it'll run the shell script related to your OS! **Do Not Delete Your log.txt, If you want you may clear it, but not delete it.**</font>
+Just go to the directory where you downloaded it (via Powershell) and type `python -m pip install -r requirements.txt` and then `python main.py`, it'll check for log.txt, if it's not present, it'll run the first time setup! **Do Not Delete Your log.txt, If you want you may clear it, but not delete it.**</font>
 - Running The .exe
-    - <font size="6">Download The Latest (main.zip) From The GitHub Page **(Optional: Read README.md, its the manual)**
+    - <font size="6">Download The Latest (main.zip) From The GitHub Page
     - You can either open Powershell and Type `./main.exe` or just click the Icon And It Should Setup Everything</font>
 - Notes Common To Both
-    - If you have a MySQL Server instance, don't create a docker container, but if you don't install [docker-compose](https://docs.docker.com/compose/install/) and then run the program.
+    - If you have a MySQL / MariaDB Server instance, don't create a docker container, but if you don't install [docker-compose](https://docs.docker.com/compose/install/) and then run the program.

 # Index
 - [Log](./docs/log.md)